ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

 podman images
 ```

-As said `podman` is used to actually build the image, the `Containerfile` needed is created by `ansible-builder`.
+As `podman` is used to actually build the image, the `Containerfile` needed by Podman is created by `ansible-builder`.
 Please take the time to locate it and have a look at it.

 #### Use the Execution Environment